opencompl/riscv-paper-experiments/README.md

 package registry.
 The image built from [`snitch/docker/Dockerfile`](snitch/docker/Dockerfile) is currently made available at:
 [`ghcr.io/nazavode/snitch-toolchain:latest`](https://github.com/users/nazavode/packages/container/package/snitch-toolchain)*

+*Note: if on macOS, be aware that the official Docker app is trash, [OrbStack](https://orbstack.dev/) is highly recommended.*

 To run binaries on Snitch we need to firsly build both the Snitch and MLIR runtimes:

 ```shell